harlowja/cool/README.rst

 2. Parse build X request into some useful internal structure Y (at the same time validate it); if request is invalid, blow up and return typical error.
-3. Drop internal structure Y into a per-build zookeeper Z directory and return back a identifier (an encoded version of the directory Z name per-say) that can be sent back in to see the current status of whatever was requested to build.
+3. Drop internal structure Y into a per-build `zookeeper`_ Z directory and return back a identifier (an encoded version of the directory Z per-say) that can be sent back in to see the current status of whatever was requested to build.
 4. Worker (one of many) watching zookeeper takes ownership of build directory Z and progresses build through needed steps (updating zookeeper